All Episodes

 And I'm sure they think they're exceptional in Great Britain.

-We don't know right to say we're exceptional.
+We don't have no right to say we're exceptional.

 We're no better than anybody else, which totally distorts the meaning of American exceptionalism.